 - Back on the chart, click on the orange slice (for Females twice), and set the Color to Red (under Chart > PIE SLICES)

 - Repeat this process for males, setting the color to blue.

 When reading in all the data, Displayr recognized that a whole lot of variables had the same structure, and has grouped them together automatically.
 We will thus be able to analyze them together (we could split them apart if we desired to do so).

-- Drag Likelihood to recommend from the Data Tree to the left-side of the page (if you have a small screen, you may need to scroll down to find it).
+- Drag Likelihood to recommend from the Data Tree (under Data Sets) to the left-side of the page.
 When you drag this across it is going to take up the whole screen.
 We need to restructure the data to make it take up less room.

 - The table will now show averages.
 For example, the average value for Fruit & veg is 8.9.

 - Whenever computing an average from raw data it is important to check that the underlying data has the correct coding.
 To do this: